Office Hours: Monday through Friday 8 a.m. to 5 p.m. Please call us at : (480) 488-3400

 Michelle was born in Phoenix then moved to Northern California with her family.
 She returned to the Valley of the Sun in 2009.
 Before accepting a position at Arizona Skies Animal Hospital, Michelle worked with dogs and cats at The Animal Hospital at Tatum Ranch and horses at Chaparral Veterinary Medical Center.
 She is pursing the Certified Veterinary Technician designation.

 Away from the clinic, Michelle enjoys reading, drawing and a variety of outdoor activities including horseback riding, running and hiking.
 An accomplished long distance runner, Michelle took first place in her age division in the Lost Dutchman 8K Train Run and was second overall.
 She set a personal record in the 2014 Sedona Half Marathon and was part of the winning 'Sole Sisters' team when they won the woman's only division of the 2014 Ragnar McDowell Mountain Trail Relay.
-Michelle and her husband Ed, recently celebrated the birth of their first child.
-Her personal zoo includes four dogs, three cats and an Arabian mare named Felicity.
+Michelle and her husband Ed, recently celebrated the birth of their second child.
+Her personal zoo includes three dogs and three cats.

 We can learn so much from animals!
 Kris grew up on a farm in Minnesota where she developed a deep appreciation and understanding for animals.
 At age four, she decided to be a veterinarian.
 A year later her father took her hunting.
 Once she realized what was happening, Kris made noise to warn the ducks.
 She established a hospital in the bow of the boat with blankets, food and water.
 When a duck was brought in, she dressed its wounds before wrapping a towel around the bird.
 Kris wanted to save them all. . . she still does.